|

 Cement The Sale

 The most powerful tool for preventing buyers remorse is your personal, sincere conformation, at the right time, that your customer has done the right thing.
-Here are a couple of points to remember to make that task easier and more effective.

-Do not begin the conformation part of the sale until after the money or check has changed hands.
 If you confirm too quickly, the customer will see it as closing pressure and it really has no power.
 It's lip service.

 Always use the customers name.
 Get their name off their check or credit card if you haven't already gotten it.
 A person's name is personal, "Sir" or "Miss" is not.